MarcusKlik/fstpackage.blog/content/post/fst_compression/fst_compression.md

 ## [1] 8.949771
 ```

-The contents of the _survey\_results\_public.csv_ file ar ecompressed to about 11 percent of the original size.
-We used a compression setting of 20 percent of maximum in this example.
-The resulting vector can be decompressed again with:
+The contents of the _survey\_results\_public.csv_ file are ecompressed to about 11 percent of the original size (the inverse of the compression ratio).
+In this example a compression setting of 20 percent of maximum was used.
+To decompress again you can do:

 ```r